 Joining ACIA provides Continuous Professional Development (CPD) opportunities for you to take advantage off.
 You become part of a wider professional community and ACIA gives you chance to interact, share ideas, develop new skills and learn from analysts working across the public and private sectors within a wide variety of spheres.

 Membership provides a wealth of opportunities to professionally develop including a network of diverse contacts however it remains down to you what get from ACIA – we encourage you to get involved!

-Membership is open to anyone currently or formerly employed in analysis in the context of crime or intelligence, whether public or private sector in the UK or Ireland.
+Membership is open to anyone currently or formerly employed in crime or intelligence analysis, whether public or private sector in the UK or Ireland.
 This includes (but is not limited to) intelligence, fraud, crime and military analysts and researchers.
 Membership is also open to students (aged 18 or over) or academics, with a demonstrated interest in crime or intelligence analysis.

-All applicants are required to provide a suitable referee, however if you apply with a police pnn or Govt. gsi email address this is usually sufficient, if you don't have this then your referee needs to be someone who can confirm you work in the relevant sector whose own status we can verify (e.g. someone with a pnn address).
+Applicants are required to provide a suitable referee, however if you apply with a .police, .gov or .ac email address your application will be automatically approved, if you don't have this then your referee needs to be someone who can confirm you work in the relevant sector whose own status we can verify (e.g. someone with a such an email address).

 What does it cost?

 Membership is free to individuals (including for organisations that wish to sign up a range of individuals)